UKCloud/documentation/articles/azure/azs-how-ps-update-azure-stack.md

 Prerequisites from a Windows-based external client.

-* PowerShell 5.1

-* Azure Stack Hub PowerShell Modules -> [Configure PowerShell Environment](azs-how-configure-powershell-operators.md)
+* Before you begin, ensure your PowerShell environment is set up as detailed in [Configure the Azure Stack Hub operator's PowerShell environment.](azs-how-configure-powershell-operators.md)

 > [!IMPORTANT]
 > Always consult Microsoft documentation for your specific Update Version